Klahowya: A Fort Nisqually Book in Chinook Wawa and English is here!

 Museum Hours of Operation

-October 1 - April 30 Monday: Closed Tuesday: Closed Wednesday thru Sunday: 11am-4pm May 1 - September 30 Monday thru Sunday: 11am-5pm Closed on the following holidays: Thanksgiving Day Christmas Day
+October 1 - April 30 Monday: Closed Tuesday: Closed Wednesday through Sunday: 11am-4pm May 1 - September 30 Monday through Sunday: 11am-5pm Closed on the following holidays: Thanksgiving Day Christmas Day